 To learn more, check out this interactive map, which includes winning organizations by state: http://www.whenworkworks.org/be-effective/2016-when-work-works-award-winners-state-listing

-Media: For more information about the winners of the When Work Works Awards, or the When Work Works project, contact Barbara Norcia-Broms at 212-465-2094 and firstname.lastname@example.org or Sundra Hominik at 703-535-6273 and email@example.com.
+Media: For more information about the winners of the When Work Works Awards, or the When Work Works project, contact Sundra Hominik at 703-535-6273 and firstname.lastname@example.org.

 About When Work Works

-When Work Works is a national initiative, led by the partnership of the Families and Work Institute (FWI) and the Society for Human Resource Management (SHRM), to help businesses of all sizes and types become more successful by transforming the way they view and adopt effective and flexible workplaces.
+When Work Works is a national initiative, led by the Society for Human Resource Management (SHRM), to help businesses of all sizes and types become more successful by transforming the way they view and adopt effective and flexible workplaces.
 When Work Works is one of the foremost providers of resources, rigorous research and best practices on workplace effectiveness and flexibility in the nation.
 The initiative administers the prestigious annual When Work Works Award, which recognizes exemplary employers for creating effective workplaces to increase business and employee success.
 Visit www.whenworkworks.org and follow us on Twitter @WhenWorkWorks @FWINews and @SHRMPress.

 About the Society for Human Resource Management